Yelp/paasta/docs/source/autoscaling.rst

 api from the endpoint ``/v1/services/SERVICE_NAME/INSTANCE_NAME/autoscaler``.
 Sending an HTTP GET request will return an integer describing how many instances PaaSTA thinks your sevice should have.
-This endpoint also accepts an HTTP POST request with a JSON dictionary of the format ``{'desired_instances':
+This endpoint also accepts an HTTP POST request with a JSON payload with the format ``{'desired_instances':
 NUMBER_OF_DESIRED_INSTANCES}``.
 This endpoint can be used to control the number of instances PaaSTA thinks your service should have.